 - 1/4 cup coconut oil**, softened

 - 1 large egg, room temperature***

 - 1 tsp vanilla extract

-Preheat oven to 350F and line two large baking sheets with parchment paper; set aside.
+- Preheat oven to 350ºF and line two large baking sheets with parchment paper; set aside.

-- In a medium bowl, combine whole wheat white flour, cream of tartar, baking soda, salt, cinnamon, nutmeg, ginger and cloves.
+- Combine dry ingredients: In a medium bowl, combine whole wheat white flour, cream of tartar, baking soda, salt, cinnamon, nutmeg, ginger and cloves.
 Mix with whisk until evenly distributed; set aside.

-- With mixer running on low, slowly add flour mixture about 1/2 cup at a time until dough comes together.
+- Add flour mixture: With mixer running on low, slowly add flour mixture, about 1/2 cup at a time, until dough comes together.
 Dough should be soft, but not too sticky.
 If if it feels sticky, add a couple more tablespoons of flour.

-- In a separate small bowl, mix together ginger and sugar until combined.
+- Make sugar topping: In a separate small bowl, mix together ginger and sugar until combined.

-- Using a round 1/2 tablespoon, scoop dough and roll between the palms of your hand to make an even ball – about 1 tablespoon total.
+- Scoop & roll dough: Using a round 1/2 tablespoon, scoop dough and roll between the palms of your hand to make an even ball – about 1 tablespoon total.
 Roll dough balls into ginger-sugar mixture, and place on prepared cookie sheets, leaving room to spread.